 Conventional wisdom tells us that losing weight involves diet and exercise. when those traditional means of getting healthy fail to work, bariatric surgery is the usual next step.
 But what if you don’t qualify for surgery or are not ready to commit?
 Are you destined to suffer the disease of obesity for life?

 Bariatric scientists have developed a range of non-surgical alternatives to weight loss surgery.
-Instead of resorting to incisions and extended downtime, this innovative group of health-promoting procedures gives you a chance to drop the excess weight while returning to your regular routine almost immediately.
+Instead of resorting to incisions and extended downtime, this innovative group of health-promoting procedures allows you to drop the excess weight while returning to your routine almost immediately.

 Want to know more?
 Are you excited to defeat obesity using the latest in scientific advancements?
 This post is for you.

 Please keep reading to learn all about this new batch of non-surgical bariatric procedures, how they work, and the amount of weight you stand to lose by opting for each one.
 We will also cover the other benefits of these procedures, the risks, and whether insurance will help you cover some or all of the costs.
 If you are sick of being heavy and are desperate to lose weight, you’ll want to read to the end, where we will divulge where you can have these procedures performed in & near Los Angeles, California.

 What are the Non-Surgical Alternatives to Bariatric Surgery?

 Can’t seem to drop the excess pounds with diet and exercise alone?
 Maybe it’s time to try the following non-surgical remedies, as bariatric surgeons recommend, for patients who don’t want or fail to qualify for surgery.

 Medically Supervised Diets